Titles of Honor

 - rabbi (teacher or master)

-Jesus is not prohibiting the proper use of these words, but it is the use of these words as titles of honor for the purpose of glorification.
+Jesus is not prohibiting the proper use of these words, but is prohibiting the use of these words as titles of honor for the purpose of exaltation.
 The prohibition has to do with maters of pride, humility, and worship.

 Pride and Humility